Data Poisoning Attacks to Local Differential Privacy Protocols: Evaluation

 \subsection{Results for Frequency Estimation}

 \myparatight{Impact of different parameters} Table~\ref{tab:exp_gain} shows the theoretical overall gains of the three attacks for the kRR, OUE, and OLH protocols.
-We use these theoretical results to study the impact of each parameter. \Cref{prameterimpact_krr,prameterimpact_oue,prameterimpact_olh} show the impact of different parameters on the overall gains.
-We observe that MGA outperforms RIA, which outperforms RPA or achieves similar overall gains with RPA.
+We use these theoretical results to study the impact of each parameter. {\Cref{prameterimpact_krr,prameterimpact_oue,prameterimpact_olh} show the impact of different parameters on the overall gains and \emph{normalized overall gains}.
+A normalized overall gain is the ratio between the total frequencies of the target items after and before an attack, i.e., $(G+f_T)/f_T$, where $f_T$ is the total true frequencies of the target items.} We observe that MGA outperforms RIA, which outperforms RPA or achieves similar {(normalized)} overall gains with RPA.
 The reason is that MGA is an optimization-based attack, RIA considers information of the target items, and RPA does not consider information about the target items.
 Next, we focus our analysis on MGA since it is the strongest attack.
-The overall gains of MGA increase as the attacker injects more fake users, the attacker promotes more target items (except the kRR protocol), or the privacy budget $\epsilon$ becomes smaller (i.e., security-privacy tradeoffs).
-The true frequencies of the target items (i.e., $f_T$) have little impact on the overall gains of MGA, though they theoretically decrease as $f_T$ increases.
-The overall gain of MGA increases for kRR but keeps unchanged for OUE and OLH as $d$ increases.
-When $d$ is larger than a threshold, kRR is less secure than OUE and OLH against MGA.
+The {(normalized)} overall gains of MGA increase as the attacker injects more fake users, the attacker promotes more target items (except the kRR protocol), or the privacy budget $\epsilon$ becomes smaller (i.e., security-privacy tradeoffs). {The (normalized) overall gain of MGA decreases as the total true frequency of the target items (i.e., $f_T$) increases, though the decrease of the overall gain is marginal.} The {(normalized)} overall gain of MGA increases for kRR but keeps unchanged for OUE and OLH as $d$ increases. {We note that, for a given set of target items (i.e., $f_T$ is given), the trend of normalized overall gain is the same as that of the overall gain with respect to parameters $\beta$, $r$, $\epsilon$, and $d$.
+Therefore, in the rest of the paper, we focus on overall gain for simplicity.}

 \myparatight{Measuring RIA and MGA for OLH} The theoretical overall gain of RIA for OLH is derived based on the ``perfect'' hashing assumption, i.e., an item is hashed to a value in the hash domain $[d']$ uniformly at random.
 Practical hash functions may not satisfy this assumption.
 Therefore, the theoretical overall gain of RIA for OLH may be inaccurate in practice.
 We use xxhash~\cite{collet2016xxhash} as hash functions to evaluate the gaps between the theoretical and practical overall gains.
-In particular, Figure~\ref{verifyRIA} compares the theoretical and practical overall gains of RIA for OLH, where 1 randomly selected item is treated as target item, $\beta=0.05$, and $\epsilon=1$.
+In particular, Figure~\ref{verifyRIA} compares the theoretical and practical overall gains of RIA for OLH, where 1 item is randomly selected as target item, $\beta=0.05$, and $\epsilon=1$.
 We observe that the theoretical and practical overall gains of RIA for OLH are similar.